HigherOrderCO/Kind/README.md

 a language without side-effects - as in languages like Haskell and Elm, all functions are completely pure (i.e, cannot read or write mutable state).
 Rather than issuing side-effects directly, the standard library defines datatypes that _describe_ the effects, which are then interpreted by the runtime.
+This is described at length in [IO section of the tutorial][TODO write IO section].

 ### 💡 Datatypes, Functions, and Proofs